SaaS Compliance

 Cons

-• No clear indication of adherence to the Section 17(2) 48-hour F&F settlement expectation.
+• No explicit mention of the 48-hour F&F settlement timeline

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.